[Moderate revision–posted 12/2/21 (replaces 12/11/20 edition)]

 REVIEW: This OP will be reviewed in April of odd-numbered years by the Senior Vice Provost with substantive revisions presented to the Provost and Senior Vice President (PSVP).

 a.
 The titles for tenure-eligible appointments to the faculty of Texas Tech University are Horn Distinguished Professor; professor, librarian, or archivist; associate professor, librarian, or archivist; and assistant professor, librarian, or archivist.
 Titles for non-tenure-eligible appointments to the faculty are assistant professor of practice, associate professor of practice, professor of practice, research assistant professor, research associate professor, research professor, lecturer, senior lecturer, and instructor.

 b.
 The terms adjunct and visiting are used with the appropriate faculty rank for non-continuing, non-tenure-acquiring appointments.
 Part-time is used with the appropriate faculty rank for less than full-time academic appointments.
 The teaching assistant title and graduate part-time instructor title are reserved for graduate students who serve part time in the instructional role.

-d.
+c.
 Endowed chairs and professorships shall carry the designation in accordance with the conditions of the award and following OP 32.22, Selection of Endowed Chairs and Professorships.